 - Access to Shell discounts with Bright Horizons

-In addition to the above you will be able to participate in and join events run by our UK networks including our Asian, African, Disability, Experience Hire, Gender Balance, Ibero-America, Parenting and our Lesbian, Gay, Bisexual and Transgender networks.
+In addition to the above you will be able to participate in and join events run by our UK networks including our Asian, African & Caribbean, Disability, Experience Hire, Gender Balance, Graduate, Future Energies, Ibero-America, Parenting and our Lesbian, Gay, Bisexual and Transgender networks.

 What kind of flexible work patterns will be available?

-Candidates are encouraged to request flexibility.
+Candidates are encouraged to request flexibility if this would be of interest.
 If you would like to work flexibly, we recommend you speak with our recruitment partner to discuss your needs and how best this could potentially be accommodated.

 What is and how can I use Bright Horizons?